 If you’re 50 and above, think about…

 Bone density starts to decline from age 30, but is most rapid following menopause.
 Low bone density, or osteoporosis, can be dangerous in your older age, as it can lead to serious and debilitating fractures.

-Getting regular exercise promotes strong and healthy bones, along with adequate levels of calcium and Vitamin D. These can easily be assessed with blood investigations.
+Regular, load-bearing exercise promotes strong and healthy bones, along with adequate levels of calcium and Vitamin D. These can easily be assessed with blood investigations.

 All it requires from you is a stool sample, which will be analysed for the presence of hidden (occult) blood.

 If this test is positive, the source of the blood could be a colon cancer, and you’ll be advised to undergo further investigations.

 Ladies, no matter what your age, you deserve to be at your best.